 Preschool Classroom (2.5 years-5 years)

-For the preschool and Pre-k classrooms, we continue to focus on individualized goals while implementing additional group work in the afternoon.
+For the preschool/Pre-k classroom, we continue to focus on individualized goals while implementing additional group work in the afternoon.
 The lead teacher plans multiple group activities throughout the day that focus on collaboration between peers, social play skills, fine/gross motor development, early language and literacy, and sensory exploration.
 Throughout the week the students work on their goals in a variety of different settings and activities.
 All of this planning is done on a weekly basis and is posted in the classroom on one Activity Plan.